 - Class ZonedDateTime

-- Represent LocalDateTime in specific time zone
+- LocalDateTime in specific time zone

 - Change time zone for ZonedDateTime object

-- Represent LocalTime (with no time zone) in a given time zone
+- Represent LocalTime in given time zone

-- Get current date and time in UTC
+- Current date and time in UTC

 All Scala code can be viewed on this notebook

 java.time API, available in Java version 8 upwards, fixes many inconsistencies and imperfections of previous versions and adds several new classes and methods, roughly based upon Joda-Time, which had become the de facto date and time library for JVM projects.

 Users are advised to migrate to the new API if at all possible.